JUN41DS2709/JUN41DS2709/README.md

 ## Hi there 👋

-I'm **Junaid**, also known as `JUN41D` — a final-year engineering student who'd rather be breaking into systems (with permission) than memorizing them out of a textbook.
+I'm  `JUN41D` — a final-year engineering student who'd rather be breaking into systems (with permission) than memorizing them out of a textbook.
 My world runs on offensive security: poking at web apps, chasing bugs for bounty, and slowly turning curiosity into a career in penetration testing.
 Every lab broken, every writeup read, and every box rooted is one step closer to the security professional I'm building myself into.

 <details>
   <summary>More about me</summary>